Budget Basics: Interior Painting Costs

 And lastly, if there is lead paint detected in your home, there are additional steps that workers must take to contain dust.
 Painters will need to ensure special staging of the work site with plastic tarp, and use special vacuums that do not recirculate dust into the air.
 Again, more time spent prepping equals more money.

-Review your surfaces and walls before the job starts
+Review surfaces and walls before beginning to paint

 As a homeowner, you can start by assessing the condition and complexity of the space, and think through how much prep and perfection you want to include in your budget.
 An empty room with walls in decent condition might just need one to two painters over one to two days of work to get a fresh coat up, whereas an entire home with varied surfaces and heavy furniture will require a full team working over the course of two weeks or more to prep, paint, and finish across a variety of spaces.